Weilin-Liao1/Customer-segmentation-in-eCommerce-RFM-Analysis-K-Means-Clustering-/README.md

 - **Creation of customized product offering strategies to existing customers** according to each segment's identified needs.
 - **Provide tailored rewards and incentives.**
 - **Choose appropriate advertisements and exchange information and channels.**
-- Select differentiate customer service based on the importance of each segment.
+- Select differentiated customer service based on the importance of each segment.
 - **Allocate resources more efficiently** based on the potential return from each segment.
 - **Prioritize marketing plans** aimed at retaining customers and development according to each segment's importance.

 **RFM analysis:**

-RFM analysis is a popular approach to understand customer buying behaviour.
+RFM analysis is a popular approach to understand customer buying behavior.
-It involves three database marketing metrics: Recency (R), frequency (F) and monetary value (M) :
+It involves three database marketing metrics: Recency (R), frequency (F), and monetary value (M) :

  - **Recency:** The time when the customer recently purchased the product
  - **Frequency:** The frequency of customer purchases